-The dual of GQ(4,2), featuring 27 points and 45 lines.
+The dual of GQ(4, 2), featuring 27 points and 45 lines; it has no ovoids.

 GQ(2,2) is a geometric hyperplane in GQ(2,4).

 - Black holes are, roughly speaking, objects of very large mass. - They are described as classical solutions of Einstein's equations. - Their gravitational attraction is so large that even light cannot escape them.